ccervera1/ccervera1.github.io/readme.txt

 (b) CSS features
     - Custom Font from Google fonts (Roboto/Roboto Mono with Sans-Serif Fallback)
+    - Use of Bootstrap Containers for displaying content in an appealing manner
-    - Use of Bootstrap Containers and Spacing Utility for indenting and displaying content
+    - Use of Bootstrap Spacing Utility for modifying padding and margins

 (c) Advanced features